 Sometimes an industry that is ho-hum stateside is booming abroad.

 Roll up those sleeves and dive in with me

-I mentioned China Mobile earlier.
-Million Dollar Portfolio singled it out earlier this year, and at a lower price point than where it is today.
-If you want to seek out pretty stocks in ugly places in a vibrant community managed by some of the savviest stock pickers that I know, click here to learn more.
+If you want to seek out pretty stocks in ugly places in a vibrant community managed by some of the savviest stock pickers that I know, you'll know where to find me.

-This article was originally published on March 20, 2010.
+This article was originally published March 20, 2010.
 It has been updated.

 51job and OpenTable are Motley Fool Rule Breakers recommendations.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.